Operators

 |

 Creates a virtual line from an acoustic variable using the Best bottom candidate line pick algorithm and the settings on the Best candidate line pick page of the Line Properties dialog box.
-It accepts operands with the following data types:

 For more information: